grant273/phone-nab/README.md

 Run transfer-files-on-plugin.sh for this.
 It will wait for phone to connect and then transfer photos locally.

 ***
+####Prerequisites
+Your Linux machine needs to have support for gvfs commands, which can be installed with pakage gvfs-common and/or gvfs-bin
+***
 ####Note
 This project is strictly for educational purposes.
 It is illegal to use it otherwise.